HarlamovGarik/dsml/Lab3/git-report-lab3.md

 |:--:|
 |<b>Img.1 - general characteristics</b>|

-As can be seen from the graphs, the most expensive cars are Jaguar, Mercedes-Benz, Porsche and BMW<br>
+<p>As can be seen from the graphs, the most expensive cars are Jaguar, Mercedes-Benz, Porsche and BMW<br>
 The largest number of presented cars from the manufacturer toyota<br>
-The most diverse styles of the car are represented by a hardtop and a convertible with a minimum price of 12 thousand and a maximum of about 30 thousand and more
+The most diverse styles of the car are represented by a hardtop and a convertible with a minimum price of 12 thousand and a maximum of about 30 thousand and more</p>

 | ![linear regresssion models](img/linear_regression_model.jpg) |
 |:--:|
 |<b>Img.2 - linear reg characteristics</b>|

-The fuel consumption ratio in the city and outside the city increases, and the price decreases.
-The situation is reversed with the size of the engine, as the size increases, the price increases.
+<p>The fuel consumption ratio in the city and outside the city increases, and the price decreases.
+The situation is reversed with the size of the engine, as the size increases, the price increases.</p>

 | ![box-and-whisker plot model.jpg](img/box-and-whisker_plot_model.jpg) |
 |:--:|